 Depending on the monitoring location, water samples may be analyzed for pH, selected metals, and VOCs.
-In 2020, 1553 analytical results and 156 field readings were collected under the EMP.
+In 2021, 1818 analytical results and 159 field readings were collected under the EMP.
 The vast majority of these results were well within the appropriate AWQC.
-There were two exceptions in 2020.
+There were three exceptions in 2021.
 During the third quarter, there were two failures to meet the minimum level of dissolved oxygen (5.0 mg/L).
-Dissolved oxygen levels were measured at 3.9 mg/L at K-1007-B, and at 4.7 mg/L at K-1700.
-These readings were collected at a time of elevated temperatures and very low flow due to the drought conditions, which favor high biological activity and the resulting depletion of dissolved oxygen.
-In the fourth quarter monitoring, all results met the AWQC.
+Dissolved oxygen levels were measured at 4.2 mg/L at K-901-A, and at 3.6 mg/L at K-1007-B. These readings were collected at a time of elevated temperatures and very low flow due to the drought conditions, which favor high biological activity and the resulting depletion of dissolved oxygen.
+Both readings were within historic ranges for these two locations.
+During the fourth quarter, a thallium result of 0.488 $\mu$ g/L was measured at MIK 0.45.
+This estimated value barely exceeded the AWQC of 0.47 $\mu$ g/L. Thallium is not typically detected at this location (nor was it detected at any other location during CY 2021), and the cause of this result is unclear.

-Figure 3.26 illustrates the concentrations of TCE (trichloroethene) from the Mitchell Branch monitoring locations.
+Figure 3.22 illustrates the concentrations of TCE (trichloroethene) from the Mitchell Branch monitoring locations.
 Although VOCs are routinely detected at K-1700 and MIK 0.45, they are rarely detected at other surface water surveillance locations across ETTP.
 In the samples collected on November 22, 2016, results for several VOCs, including TCE and cis-1,2-dichloroethene, at several of the Mitchell Branch monitoring locations were reported at levels significantly higher than seen in recent monitoring.
 It should be noted that the November 22, 2016, sample date was at the end of an extended dry weather period that began in August 2016.

-It should be noted that even at the increased levels, the results are still well within the AWQC.
-Concentrations of TCE and total 1,2-DCE are below the AWQCs for recreation, organisms only $(300 \ \mu g/L \ for \ TCE \ and \ 10,000 \ \mu g/L \ for \ trans-1,2-DCE)$ , which are appropriate standards for Mitchell Branch.
+Furthermore, even at the increased levels, the results are still well within the AWQC.
+Concentrations of TCE and total 1,2-DCE are below the AWQCs for recreation, organisms only (300 μg/L for TCE and 10,000 $\mu$ g/L for trans-1,2-DCE), which are appropriate standards for Mitchell Branch.
 In addition, vinyl chloride has sometimes been detected in Mitchell Branch water.
 VOCs have been detected in groundwater in the vicinity of Mitchell Branch and in building sumps discharging into storm water outfalls that discharge into the stream; these compounds have generally not been detected in storm water during the monitoring of network discharges.
 It appears that the primary source of these compounds is contaminated groundwater.

-Since CWTS was installed, chromium levels in Mitchell Branch have dropped dramatically, with levels of total chromium being routinely measured at less than 6 $\mu g/L$ (Figure 3.27).
-In 2020, hexavalent chromium levels in Mitchell Branch were all below the sample quantitation limit.
+Since CWTS was installed, chromium levels in Mitchell Branch have dropped dramatically, with levels of total chromium being routinely measured at less than 6 $\mu$ g/L (Figure 3.23).
+In 2021, hexavalent chromium levels in Mitchell Branch were all below the AWQC of 11 $\mu$ g/L.